10 ways you’re failing at IT audits

 “Including IT auditors in your technology projects makes life easier for everyone.
 If auditors come in after you have implemented a major system, implementing their suggestions will be much more difficult,” Davenport says.
 “Including audit in major projects saves time and money.
 It is also one of the best ways to develop a positive working relationship with the audit group.”

 If your group has had a transactional or ad hoc connection with an audit in the past, that is not the only way to operate.
-Developing an ongoing relationship with audit will help you build trust and minimize communication difficulties.
+Developing an ongoing relationship with audit will help you build trust and minimise communication difficulties.

 You haven’t prepared your staff for audit success